locnnil/workshop/docs/explanation/essentials/project-workshop-sdks.rst

 To initialise a directory as a project, create a :ref:`workshop definition <exp_workshop_def>` in it and run :ref:`ref_workshop_launch`.
-Launching a workspace from a project establishes the relationship between these two, which is required to actually start a workshop.
+Launching a workshop from a project establishes the relationship between these two, which is required to actually start a workshop.